kanboard/kanboard/doc/mysql-configuration.markdown

-Mysql/MariaDB Configuration
+MySQL/MariaDB Configuration
 ===========================

 By default Kanboard use Sqlite to stores its data.
-However it's possible to use Mysql or MariaDB instead of Sqlite.
+However it's possible to use MySQL or MariaDB instead of Sqlite.

 Requirements
 ------------

-- Mysql server
+- MySQL server
 - The PHP extension `pdo_mysql` installed

-Note: Kanboard is tested with **Mysql >= 5.5 and MariaDB >= 10.0**
+Note: Kanboard is tested with **MySQL >= 5.5 and MariaDB >= 10.0**

-Mysql configuration
+MySQL configuration
 -------------------

 ### Create a database

-The first step is to create a database on your Mysql server.
+The first step is to create a database on your MySQL server.
 By example, you can do that with the command line mysql client:

 ```sql